Consumer Medicine Information (CMI)

 PML and TYSABRI

-that can cause severe disability or even death.
+multifocal leukoencephalopathy (PML) that can cause severe disability or be life-threatening.

 The risk of developing PML whilst on TYSABRI is higher: